Oklahoma Child Support

 Generally, every child support order in Oklahoma must contain an order for a wage garnishment unless the spouses agree otherwise.
 The garnishment order is sent to the child support paying spouse’s employer and that employer must comply with the order under penalty of law.
 This is the most common and effective way of enforcing a support obligation.

 Back child support in Oklahoma (commonly referred to as “arrears”) is treated as a judgment for collection purposes.
-Meaning, the spouse who is owed the child support may use any tool available under the law to collect the arrears, including the right to order the Sheriff to obtain non-exempt property of the spouse in arrears to be sold.
+Meaning, the spouse who is owed the child support may use any tool available under the law to collect the arrears, including the right to order the Sheriff to seize non-exempt property of the spouse in arrears to be sold.
 The property to be sold can include land, houses, vehicles etc., so long as the property is not exempt from collection.

 Can I refuse to provide visitation because of delinquent child support?